 - 400,000 people cross the Canada–U.S. border daily

 In 2021 in California, Canada returned to its spot as the fourth largest source of FDI through foreign-owned enterprises (FOEs) is Canada.
-Canadian FOEs in Southern California provide over 40,000 jobs through over 800 firms.
-This amounts to $2.75 billion in wages.
-The top sectors of Canadian FOEs are information, retail trade, professional and business services, financial activities, and manufacturing.
-(LA Business Journal, V. 40 No. 21, 2018)
+Canadian FOEs in California provide over 61,841 jobs through 1,583 firms amounting to $5.9 billion in wages.
+The top jobs by sector are: manufacturing, professional/business services, financial activities, wholesale trade and retail trade (World Trade Center Los Angeles FDI Report, May 2020).

 Policy Options, March 10, 2021

 Hemispheric Partners: Trade, Technology, and Innovation Ties Between the Bay Area and Canada

 Bay Area Council, April 17, 2019